alpara/Acoustic-Camera/README.md

 # Acoustic-Camera
-A Matlab implementation of an Delay-Sum Acoustic Camera Beamformer
+A Matlab implementation of an Delay-Sum Acoustic Camera Beamformer trough Raytracing.

 ## Description